This recipe for Air Fryer Egg Bites comes together super-fast with minimal prep and cleanup!

 • Keto followers will love these delicious and energizing egg bites for their high protein and nutrient-dense ingredients that can be mixed and matched.

-• These are great for batch cooking or make ahead breakfasts.
+• These are great for batch cooking or make-ahead breakfasts.
+A silicone mold is the perfect tool for cooking these in the Air Fryer.

-EGGS: Whole eggs are preferred for this recipe, but all egg whites will work for less cholesterol and more protein.
-Use 8 eggs for an all-egg white bite.
+Eggs – Whole eggs are preferred for this recipe, but egg whites will work for less cholesterol and more protein.
+Use 8 egg whites for an all-white egg bite.

-PROTEIN: Ham is already cooked and can be found pre-diced in small pieces that are perfect for egg bites.
-Bacon bits or breakfast sausages cut into small pieces are good, too.
+Protein – Ham that is leftover or already cooked can be pre-diced in small pieces that are perfect for egg bites.
+Bacon bits or breakfast sausages cut into small pieces will work great, too.

-VEGETABLES: Any veggies will do!
-Hash browns, diced potatoes, chopped spinach, bell peppers, mushrooms, green onions, even jalapenos or sliced black olives will make colorful and nutritious egg bites.
+Vegetables – Any veggies will do!
+Hash browns, diced potatoes, chopped spinach, bell peppers, mushrooms, green onions, and even jalapenos or sliced black olives will make colorful and nutritious egg bites.

 How to Make Air Fryer Egg Bites